 Newcomers are drawn to Atlantic Canada because of its many appealing features.
-Firstly, there are economic reasons including the lower-than-average cost of living when compared to other parts of Canada and the availability of more affordable housing.
-Secondly, Atlantic Canada provides lifestyle options to suit different interests and inclinations, ranging from lively urban areas to tranquil rural environments.
+Firstly, there are economics reasons including lower-than-average cost of living when compared to other parts of Canada and availability of more affordable housing.
+Secondly, Atlantic Canada provides a wide variety of lifestyle options to suit different interests and inclinations, ranging from lively urban areas to tranquil rural environments.
 Past survey research has shown that immigrants find the place to be hospitable and safer where they can experience acceptance and encouragement.
 All of these elements work together to make Atlantic Canada a desirable destination for people looking for both career and personal advancement as well as a high standard of living.
-However, a report published by the Association of Atlantic Universities (AAU) found that, even though 65% of international students express a desire to remain in Atlantic Canada after completing their studies, the inability to find a job suitable to their field of study impedes their ability to do so.
+However, a report published by the Association of Atlantic Universities

+(AAU) found that, despite the fact that 65% of international students express a desire to remain in Atlantic Canada after completing their studies, inability to find a job suitable to their field of study impedes their ability to do so.